 I have had the honour of giving many talks to readers in libraries across the UK and have met interesting people of all ages and from all walks of life who greatly value this community service.
 We need public libraries and we need librarians.
 And we need a commitment by local and national government to support them.
 Without the library service it would be a very barren landscape indeed.

-Undercurrent, the ninth and latest in the DI Andy Horton series is published in hardcover and as an ebook, available on Kindle, Kobo and Nook,
+Undercurrent, the ninth and latest in the DI Andy Horton series is published in paperback and as an ebook, available on Kindle, Kobo and Nook,

 POSTED BY: ALISON ROGERS